ADFG-DSF/culvert_stability/README.md

 It is `source()`'d in subsequent scripts.

 * **2_InstabilityScore_PCA.R**:
-  The central purpose of this script was to define instability scores associated with each variable of interest, and to explore the possibility of aggregating multiple instability scores without losing information.
+  The purpose of this script was to define instability scores associated with each variable of interest, and to explore the possibility of aggregating multiple instability scores without losing information.